SAPRC Atmospheric Chemical Mechanisms and VOC Reactivity Scales

 The SAPRC-18 mechanism is first complete update of all aspects of the SAPRC series of mechanisms since the development of SAPRC-07.
 The objective was to provide an up-to-date mechanism with chemical detail needed for model applications that need it, but not more than necessary or appropriate given current knowledge.
 It uses the SAPRC mechanism generation system (MechGen) to derive explicit mechanisms for atmospheric reactions of organic compounds, and its development is also consistent with the systematic mechanism development approach mentioned above.
 Although the mechanism has been evaluated against available environmental chamber data and is considered finalized, it has not been implemented in 3D models, in part because it is much larger than other available mechanisms.
 SAPRC-22 was developed to address the size issue, and should be used rather than SAPRC-18 if size is an issue.
 The full version of SAPRC-22 is comparble to SAPRC-18 in size.

-The preliminary SAPRC-16 mechanism is no longer supported.
+The SAPRC-16 mechanism is no longer supported.

 The SAPRC-16 mechanism is a preliminary version of SAPRC-18 that was used in the study of Venecek et al, titled "Analysis of SAPRC16 chemical mechanism for ambient simulations," Atmos Environ, 192, 136-150, 2018.
 It is similiar to SAPRC-18 but is based on an earlier version of the SAPRC mechanism generation system.
 Because it was used in a publication, the SAPRC-16 web site containing its preliminary documentation and files is being retained for archival purposes.